 Books often paint a picture of the world around us: its physical and social aspects, its history and mythology.
-We may paint a creative picture that is not true (fiction), but interesting and exciting; boring and enervating; we may paint a picture that is true, but often disturbing and upsetting.
-We are all victims of our our eyes that listen and see, our ears that look around and learn.
+We may paint a creative picture that is not true (fiction), but interesting and exciting; or frightening and enervating; we may paint a picture that is true, but often disturbing and upsetting.
+We are all victims of our eyes that listen and see, our ears that look around and learn.

-In Sargasso, humanity’s new situation clarifies as they form a system of organization more open and honest, where everyone knows everything about each other and where they turn their attention to things of hope and promise, of collaboration and cooperation, and of learning new definitions and seeking new horizons.
+In “Sargasso,” humanity’s new situation clarifies as they form a system of organization more open and honest, where everyone knows everything about each other and where they turn their attention to things of hope and promise, of collaboration and cooperation, and of learning new definitions and seeking new horizons.
 They build six new worlds for the 10.8 billion people of old Earth: Azure, a water world; Edge a world made of enormous diamond cliffs; Echo, a world containing all the knowledge and histories of the human race; Range, a wild west world of wonders; Berg, a world of ice, hiding another secret world within; and Wild, a world of animals and people who love them.
 In this book, the new human race defeats a daunting foe in an epic space chase, and yet the attacking forces, in the end, learn the truth and … well, wait until you read what happens.

 Also in this volume, there are deep background stories that reveal exciting lives of promise and challenge, and explain much of what is to come.

-In The Dreams of Ida Rothschild, a young girl’s ruined life shadows the wasted and arrogant destruction of Old Earth’s senseless organization and harsh depletion of the planet.
-In this volume, the old ScreenMasters try again to destroy us, but this time a resolution is planned and executed. the threat of violent destruction is again in the offing, but with a surprise ending.
-This book also offers a planet-by-planet tour of the new planets and their peoples, a new exploration of spatial dimensions, time travel, and of molecular travel, a revealed discovery of the Emers of epic proportions.
+In “The Dreams of Ida Rothschild,” a young girl’s ruined life shadows the wasted and arrogant destruction of Old Earth’s senseless organization and harsh depletion of the planet.
+In this volume, the old ScreenMasters try again to destroy us, but this time a resolution is planned and executed.
+The threat of violent destruction is again in the offing, but with a surprise ending.
+This book also offers a planet-by-planet tour of the new planets and their peoples, a new exploration of spatial dimensions, time travel, and of molecular travel, a revealed discovery of the Emer ScreenMasters of epic proportions.

-These books prove that life does not have to be a chain of disasters and destruction of lives and futures, It can be so much more and so much better.
+These books prove that life does not have to be a chain of disasters and destruction of lives and futures.
+It can be so much more and so much better.

-The human race’s future is a bright star, that in today’s world is struggling to shine, but in tomorrow’s blossoms brightly to become a super nova of surprising hope and reassuring inspiration for us all.
+The human race’s future is a bright star, that in today’s world is struggling to shine.
+But, in tomorrow’s blossoms, brightly to become a super nova of surprising hope and reassuring inspiration for us all.